If you’re looking for advanced piano lessons online, then I highly recommend you try Musiah piano lessons.

 At the end of each lesson, students have to audition the piece for Musiah with a full backing track.

-If the "Can skip to audition" check box is ticked on your student profile, you can audition the piece for Musiah without having to sit through the whole lesson (this is suitable for students who have learned before.
+If the "Can skip to audition" check box is ticked on your student profile, you can audition the piece for Musiah without having to sit through the whole lesson.
+This is suitable for students who have learned before.
 (You can View / change this setting within the Musiah app by selecting 'Edit Profile' on the Main Menu).

 Then when you get to a point in the course where you can no longer easily pass the auditions (e.g. if you have to attempt an audition more than 5 times), from that point onwards you should go through each lesson in its entirety.

 The thinking behind this is: logically, if a student has the required skills, they should be able to easily play / sight read the easy pieces to show / prove to Musiah they have the skills to move on.

 Additionally, while the early pieces may indeed be basic relative to your experience, it is helpful for most students to audition (even if you are just sight-reading) the pieces for Musiah because in so doing, you are gradually gaining familiarity with the process of playing songs for Musiah with the backing track at the required standard.